emiliabullano/emiliabullano/_pages/about.md

   - /about.html
 ---

+I am currently studying a M.A in Economics at San Andres University (ARG).

-- My research interests lie in the intersection of econometrics, data science and applied microeconomics.
+My research interests lie in the intersection of econometrics, data science and applied microeconomics.